dekuNukem/exixe/README.md

 ![Alt text](resources/clocks.jpg)

-exixe is a miniature driver module for IN-12 and IN-14 Nixie tubes.
+exixe is a low-cost miniature driver module for IN-12 and IN-14 Nixie tubes.

 Instead of using obscure out-of-production driver chips, it uses a STM32 to handle display and dimming of all digits with hardware PWM.
-The module is controlled via standard SPI protocol, and has onboard RGB LED for backlight effects.
+The module is controlled via standard SPI protocol, and has onboard RGB LED backlight.

 exixe is cheap, small and modular for easy integration.
 It is compatible with Arduino, Raspberry Pi, ESP8266, and virtually all embedded dev boards today.